-- (1) Includes amounts contributed by the Named Executive Officers to our 401(k) plan. - (2) In January 2022 and 2021, the Compensation Committee of the Board of Directors awarded bonuses to Messrs.
-Haq, Chaudhry and Korn on achieving specified operating results for 2021 and 2020, respectively.
-In January 2021, Mr. Snyder was awarded a similar bonus for achieving specified operating results for 2020.
-Payment was made in the equivalent value of shares of Series A Preferred Stock and is included in the above table for 2022 and 2021.
-The shares are valued at their fair value as of the vesting date. - (3) The stock awards reflected above represent common stock restricted stock units that vested in 2022 and 2021 that were previously awarded.
-The stock awards are valued at their fair value as of the vesting date. - (4) During 2018, the Compensation Committee of the Board of Directors awarded 120,000 common stock restricted stock units to Mr. Snyder, 115,000 common stock restricted stock units to Mr. Chaudhry, and 50,000 common restricted stock units each to Messrs.
-Haq and Korn.
-Those shares vested in increments beginning in November 2018 and continued through August 2021.
-In March 2021, the Compensation Committee of the Board of Directors awarded 30,000 common restricted stock units each to Messrs.
-Haq, Snyder, Chaudhry and Korn to vest over a two-year period at six month intervals.
-In June 2022, the remaining 15,000 shares awarded to Mr. Snyder vested.
+(1) Includes amounts contributed by the Named Executive Officers to our 401(k) plan.

+- (2) In February 2023 and 2022, the Compensation Committee of the Board of Directors awarded bonuses to Messrs.
+Haq, Chaudhry and Korn on achieving specified operating results for 2022 and 2021, respectively.
+The shares are valued at their fair value as of the vesting date.
 In February 2022, Messrs.
 Haq and Chaudhry were awarded 12,000 preferred restricted stock units each and Mr. Korn was awarded 10,000 preferred restricted stock units to vest in 2023 based on the achievement of specified performance targets for 2022.
-These shares vested in 2023 and are not included in the above table. - (5) Does not include perquisites and other personal benefits, the aggregate amount of which with respect to each of the Named Executive Officers does not exceed \$10,000 reported for the fiscal year presented. - (6) Includes our matching contribution to the 401(k) plan equal to 50% match on the first 6% of the employee's compensation which is available to all employees who participate in the plan. - (7) Excludes group life insurance, health care insurance, long-term disability insurance and similar benefits provided to all employees that do not discriminate in scope, terms or operations in favor of the Named Executive Officers.
+These shares vested in 2023.
+In February 2023, Messrs.
+Haq and Chaudhry were awarded 12,000 preferred restricted stock units each to vest in 2024 based on the achievement of specified performance targets for 2022.
+These shares vested in 2023.
+These shares were not issued.
+Also in February 2023, Mr. Korn was awarded 10,000 preferred restricted stock units which vested in October 2023 when he retired. - (3) The stock awards reflected above represent common stock restricted stock units that vested in 2023 and 2022 that were previously awarded.
+The stock awards are valued at their fair value as of the vesting date. - (4) In March 2021, the Compensation Committee of the Board of Directors awarded 30,000 common restricted stock units each to Messrs.
+Haq, Chaudhry and Korn which vested over a two-year period at six month intervals. - (5) Does not include perquisites and other personal benefits, the aggregate amount of which with respect to each of the Named Executive Officers does not exceed \$10,000 reported for the fiscal year presented. - (6) Includes our matching contribution to the 401(k) plan equal to 50% match on the first 6% of the employee's compensation which is available to all employees who participate in the plan. - (7) Excludes group life insurance, health care insurance, long-term disability insurance and similar benefits provided to all employees that do not discriminate in scope, terms or operations in favor of the Named Executive Officers.